Greg Craig, Ex-White House Counsel, Expects Charges In Ukraine Case, Lawyers Say

 The case against Tymoshenko had been widely criticized as an abuse of power aimed at silencing a critic, so the government of Viktor Yanukovych wanted to try to build some credibility in Western Europe and the United States.

-Skadden did not report that work as it should have under the Foreign Agents Registration Act, and it paid a fine to the Justice Department as part of a settlement.
-Another attorney pleaded guilty to lying to investigators about the matter and served jail time.
+Skadden did not report that work as it should have under the Foreign Agents Registration Act, which requires disclosures by people and entities in the U.S. working on behalf of overseas entities.
+As part of a settlement, the law firm disgorged to the U.S. government all the money it was paid for the Ukraine representation.
+Another Skadden attorney pleaded guilty to lying to investigators about the matter and served jail time.

-Manafort, who later served as Donald Trump's campaign chairman in the 2016 presidential race, has been sentenced to more than seven years in prison in connection with tax fraud, bank fraud, FARA and conspiracy charges related to his work for Yanukovych.
+Manafort, who later served for a time as Donald Trump's campaign chairman during the 2016 presidential race, has been sentenced to more than seven years in prison in connection with tax fraud, bank fraud, FARA and conspiracy charges related to his work for Yanukovych.

 The Craig case